defjef1979/ethereum-workshop/README.md

 ## Your incentive
 As with any blockchain project, there has to be an economic aspect to it, not just a technical one.
 This workshop is no exception.
 We would like to reward you with chocolate for completing your tasks.
-It order for you to trust that you will receive the chocolate, we assigned a trusted chocolate master.
+In order for you to trust that you will receive the chocolate, we assigned a trusted chocolate master.
 The master is not a human, but a smart contract.
 We divided all the chocolate we have in chocolate tokens and put it in the custody of the chocolate master.
 Every time you accomplish a task the chocolate